caramdache/growable-uitextview/README.md

 The method to hookup is textViewDidChange, which takes the textView to grow as an argument.
 Growing is performed simply by setting the UITextView's frame height to the height of its content.
 Simple isn't it?

-There are some extra complications though.
-First, you need to tell the UITableView that its content has changed so it has an opportunity to redraw.
-This is achieved by simply creating a UITableView transaction (begin/endUpdates).

-Second, we need to buffer the animation to avoid the screen flickering.
-This is done by surrounding the transaction by a begin/commitAnimations.

-Third, we reset the frame before we update it, to avoid the text to be clipped on screen.
-Do not ask me why, this is probably a bug in iOS7 and it took me considerable time to get rid of.

 	class MyUITableViewController
 	  def textViewDidChange(textView)
 	    UITextView.beginAnimations(nil, context:nil)